 Groundwater beneath and near the Station has been contaminated through the discharge and release of hexavalent chromium [Cr(VI)], and total chromium [Cr(T)] in the areas known as Bat Cave Wash and East Ravine.
 Other chemicals of potential concern (COPCs) that might be associated with historical releases from the Station are molybdenum, selenium, and nitrate.
 In 2004, DTSC determined that immediate actions were necessary within the Project Area as precautionary measures to ensure that Cr(VI)-contaminated groundwater did not reach the Colorado River.
 Interim Measures (IMs) were therefore instituted to protect the Colorado River.
+IMs are cleanup actions that are taken to protect public health and the environment while longterm solutions are being developed and evaluated.
+There have been three separate but related IMs at the Station since 2004 in response to the need to control the groundwater plume.
+IM-1, IM-2, and mostly IM-3 are collectively referred to as "the Interim Measure," or "the IM."

-Although the Final Groundwater Remedy Project is focused on the Cr(VI), the Final Groundwater Remedy Project is also expected to reduce the concentrations of selenium or nitrate and not affect molybdenum.
+&lt;sup>1 Although the Final Groundwater Remedy Project is focused on the Cr(VI), the Final Groundwater Remedy Project is also expected to reduce the concentrations of selenium or nitrate and not affect molybdenum.